hitzstuff/dispensary_menu_creator/README.md

 Future releases and source code will be made available on this GitHub project page.

-This program is Beta, and has no warranty.
+This program is open source, and has no warranty.
 It may not function as intended.
 The author takes no responsibility for any issues that may occur.

 # Install Instructions: